 Private full bath directly off your room - Most of the rooms have en-suite full baths directly of the bedroom room.
 This gives you the ultimate privacy and independence in a shared house and still having friends and collegues around.

 You are part of the house family and you have your own room.
 Share and enjoy all the common things in the house.
 You will be living in a house with other students like a family and sharing gas, electricity, cable, internet, TV and even books and occasional study material.
 Kitchen have some pots, pans and utensils for everybody to use.

 The common areas are furnished with dining room table, chairs, lamps, side tables and sofas.
 Common area are decorated with nice artworks.
 Kitchen has fridge, gas or electrical stove, micro and lots of cupboards.

 Some of the homes also have large flat screen TV's'

-The entire White Coat Neighborhood is a safe area - There is a strong community feeling among the families, residents and students who live here.
+The entire White Coat Village is a safe area - There is a strong community feeling among the families, residents and students who live here.
 Over time you often get to know your neighbors and other students in the area and the old fashion community atmosphere develops.

 Full size washer and dryer available at no cost to students

 Classic prewar - Several of the homes are classic prewar style combined with contemporary features like granite kitchen countertops, radient heated bathroom floors, central air-conditioning, walk-in closets and high end appliancet.

 We offer 15 high-quality spacious homes to students, each with three to four bedrooms and 2.5 to 5.5 baths.

 Thirteen of the homes have brand new kitchens many with granite counter tops, hard wood floor and stainless steel appliances.